-PREAMBLE.
+PREAMBLE

-Whereas sovereignty over the entire Universe belongs to Almighty Allah alone, and the authority exercisable by the people is a sacred trust :
+Whereas sovereignty over the entire Universe belongs to Almighty Allah alone, and the authority exercisable by the people within the limits prescribed by Him is a sacred trust;

-And whereas the founder of Pakistan, Quaid-i-Azam Mohammad Ali Jinnah, expressing the will of the people, declared that Pakistan should be a democratic State based on Islamic principles of social justice :
+And whereas the founder of Pakistan, Quaid-i-Azam Mohammad Ali Jinnah, expressing the will of the people, declared that Pakistan should be a democratic State based on Islamic principles of social justice;

-And whereas the territories now and hereafter included in Pakistan should be a form of federation with the Provinces enjoying such autonomy as is consistent with the unity and interest of Pakistan as a whole :
+And whereas the territories now and hereafter included in Pakistan should be a form of federation with the Provinces enjoying such autonomy as is consistent with the unity and interest of Pakistan as a whole;

-And whereas it is the will of the people of Pakistan that-
+And whereas it is the will of the people of Pakistan that:

-- (a) the State should exercise its powers and authority through representatives chosen by the people; - (b) the principles of democracy, freedom, equality, tolerance and social justice, as enunciated by Islam, should be fully observed in Pakistan; - (c) the Muslims of Pakistan should be enabled, individually and collectively, to order their lives in accordance with the teachings and requirements of Islam;
+(a) the State should exercise its powers and authority through representatives chosen by the people;

+(b) the principles of democracy, freedom, equality, tolerance and social justice, as enunciated by Islam, should be fully observed in Pakistan;

+(c) the Muslims of Pakistan should be enabled, individually and collectively, to order their lives in accordance with the teachings and requirements of Islam as set out in the Holy Quran and Sunnah;

-- (d) the legitimate interests of the minorities in Pakistan (including their religious and cultural interests) should be adequately safeguarded; - (e) the fundamental human rights (including the rights of equality before law, of freedom of thought, expression, belief, faith and association, and of social, economic and political justice) should, consistently with the security of the State, public interest and the requirements of morality, be preserved; and - (f) the independence of the judicature should be ensured :
+(d) the legitimate interests of the minorities in Pakistan (including their religious and cultural interests) should be adequately safeguarded;

+(e) the fundamental human rights (including the rights of equality before law, of freedom of thought, expression, belief, faith and association, and of social, economic and political justice) should, consistently with the security of the State, public interest and the requirements of morality, be preserved; and

+(f) the independence of the judicature should be ensured;

-NOW, THEREFORE, I, FIELD MARSHAL MOHAMMAD AYUB WHAN, Hilal-i-Pakistan, Hilal-i-Jura'at, President of Pakistan, in exercise of the Mandate given to me on the Fourteenth day of February, One thousand nine hundred and sixty, by the people of Pakistan, and in the desire that the people of Pakistan may prosper and attain their rightful and honoured place amongst the nations of the World and make their full contribution towards international peace and the progress and happiness of humanity, do hereby enact this Constitution.
+Now, therefore, I, FIELD MARSHAL MOHAMMAD AYUB KHAN, Hilal-i-

+1 Published by Manager of Publications, Government of Pakistan, Karachi, 1964.
+Issued and supplied by the Ministry of Law and Parliamentary Affairs (Law Division) in January 1965.
+Ed.
+Pakistan, Hilal-i-Jura'at, President of Pakistan, in exercise of the Mandate given to me on the fourteenth day of February, One thousand nine hundred and sixty, by the people of Pakistan, and in the desire that the people of Pakistan may prosper and attain their rightful and honoured place amongst the nations of the World and make their full contribution towards international peace and the progress and happiness of humanity, do hereby enact this Constitution.

-Dated this first day of March, One thousand nine hundred and sixtytwo, being the twenty-third day of Ramazan, One thousand three hundred and eighty-one.
+Dated this first day of March, One thousand nine hundred and sixty-two being the twenty-third day of Ramazan, One thousand three hundred and eighty-one.